pkiraly/qa-catalogue-web/README.md

 echo "dir=$DATADIR" > configuration.cnf
 ```

-If the application path does not equals `$CATALOG`, add:
+If the application path does not equals `$CATALOG`, specify an existing catalogue implementation:

 ```
 echo "catalogue=$CATALOG" >> configuration.cnf